mdillondc/terminal-ai/README.md

 # Terminal AI Assistant

+## ⚠️ Important Notice: Why This App Defaults to Google Gemini Instead of OpenAI

+**TL;DR: OpenAI has become a bureaucratic nightmare with arbitrary restrictions that make no technical sense.**

+As of some damn time in 2025, OpenAI has implemented absurd "organization verification" requirements for basic API features like **streaming responses** with their newer models (GPT-5, etc.).
+This is fucking ridiculous - streaming vs non-streaming produces the exact same content and uses the same computational resources, but OpenAI decided to gate streaming behind additional verification bureaucracy.

+**What this means:**
+- 🚫 **OpenAI is no longer the default** - Google Gemini 2.5 Flash is now the default model
+- 💰 **Massive cost savings** - Gemini is 16x cheaper than equivalent OpenAI models
+- 🚀 **Better performance** - Newer training data, larger context windows, no arbitrary restrictions
+- ✅ **OpenAI models still available** - Use `--model gpt-5` if you want, but expect raw error messages when their bureaucratic systems reject you

+**Bottom line:** OpenAI is acting like a massive dick with these pointless restrictions.
+This app now defaults to providers that actually respect developers and don't implement arbitrary technical limitations for bureaucratic reasons.

 ![Terminal AI Assistant Screenshot](screenshot.png)

 A powerful terminal-based AI assistant that combines the best of conversational AI with advanced features like web search, RAG, youtube/article extraction, markdown rendering, multi-provider support and more.